Defending National and Creating

 nations did not have democratic governments until recent decades.
 The laws of

-have some very serious flaws.
-This report attempted to solve some remaining
+but still have some very serious flaws.
+This report attempted to solve

-problems of democracy by proposing new laws to govern people and nations.
+some remaining problems of democracy by proposing new laws to govern people and

 Americans declared independence from the King of Great Britain in